By Amy Gorin, MS, RDN

 All memories aside, I've been at least occasionally eating at the restaurant since I was a kid, so I definitely appreciate a healthier option (or two or three).
 I'm sure you do, too!

 When it comes to Olive Garden nutrition, it helps to take a look at the restaurant's nutrition information.
 This outlines the calories, fat, saturated fat, and other

 nutrition info you need to make a healthy choice.

+I did the work for you and came up with a short list of smart orders.
 What to eat at Olive Garden?
 Here are some healthy meals at Olive Garden to consider: